krother/training_and_teaching_methods/coding_exercises/debugging.md

 ### List frequent bugs

 In aviation, there are "operational procedures" that provide simple instructions what to check when something unexpected happens (e.g. an engine is buring).
 You can borrow this concept and create a list of typical bugs.
 Start with a clear description of the problem and enumerate the most probable countermeasures, e.g.:

+    :::text
-    The program fails to open a file
+    problem: The program fails to open a file

     - check the name of the file for typos
     - print the complete path + filename